Overview of the preferences

 These are only thumbnail sketches of the meaning of the letters.
 There are many personality traits that are associated with each.
-There are examples in the next few pages and a comprehensive analysis in the optional Full Report Pack.
+There are examples in the next few pages and a comprehensive analysis in the Premium Report Pack.

 Discover your own preferences

 To get your personality profile, you can either complete the MMDI questionnaire or choose your own results, using the links below.